 QR Codes in the healthcare industry can be embedded onto the staff ID cards or websites exclusively for the staff that redirects them to educational videos, training tours, and other relevant information.

-Virtual tours are the next big thing.
+QR Code tours are the next big thing.

 The pandemic has kickstarted an online-everything trend that has snowballed into a behemoth.
 Virtual tours keep people on a website 5-10 times longer – they get 5 million visits a day because they spark an interest that helps with customers’ decision-making.